-UIC created a dedicated website with the domain https://safety4rails.eu/ at the beginning of the project (FIGURE 4).
-It is designed with the aim to reach all the potential audiences of SAFETY4RAILS project with relevant content, although a greater number of visits are expected from those groups that are more technical and related to the subject matter of the project.
+UIC created a dedicated website with the domain https://safety4rails.eu/ at the beginning of the project (Figure 4).
+It is designed to reach all the potential audiences of the SAFETY4RAILS project with relevant content, although a greater number of visits are expected from those groups that are more technical and related to the subject matter of the project.
 It includes a description of the project according to public information agreed within the consortium.

-The sections of the first version of the SAFETY4RAILS website are the following:
+The sections of the SAFETY4RAILS website are the following: